Pocketzen/cse15l-lab-reports/lab1.md

 ```
 [user@sahara ~]$ cat
+the next line
+the next line
+it looks like the command made my first input "the next line" repeat/print
+it looks like the command made my first input "the next line" repeat/print
+looks like it did it again until I either do ctrl+c / ctrl+d to stop
+looks like it did it again until I either do ctrl+c / ctrl+d to stop
+^C
+[user@sahara ~]$ # I can now run new commands again
 ```
 - Working directory: /home
-- The cat command is rather special when it has no arguments.
+- The cat command reads data from the user and writes a standard output when it has no arguments.
-It waits for keyboard inputs and repeats any input after by displaying it
+It waits for keyboard inputs and prints the input on the next line
-until you end it using *ctrl+d* to exit and continue a new command.
+until you end it using *ctrl+c* or *ctrl+d* to exit and continue a new command.
 - Error?
-No, it would be uncanny not to use it without any arguments regardless
+No.

 ---
 ## 2. cd, ls, and cat commands using a path to a directory as an argument